-The Company has entered into a securities lending agreement with its custodian, RBC Dexia.
+The Company has entered into a securities lending agreement with its custodian, RBC IS.
 The Company will receive collateral of at least 105% of the value of the securities on loan.
 Collateral will generally comprise obligations guaranteed by the Government of Canada or a province thereof, or other governments with appropriate credit ratings.
-In the event that any of the loaned securities are not returned to RBC Dexia, RBC Dexia must restore to the Company securities identical to the loaned securities or pay to the Company the value of the collateral up to but not exceeding the market value of the loaned securities on the date on which the loaned securities were to have been returned ("Valuation date") to RBC Dexia.
-If the collateral is not sufficient to allow RBC Dexia to pay such market value to the Company, RBC Dexia shall indemnify the Company for the difference between the market value of the securities and the value of such collateral on the Valuation date.
-The Company has recourse to the Royal Bank of Canada in the event RBC Dexia fails to discharge its securities lending obligation.
+In the event that any of the loaned securities are not returned to the Company, RBC IS must restore to the Company securities identical to the loaned securities or pay to the Company the value of the collateral up to but not exceeding the market value of the loaned securities on the date on which the loaned securities were to have been returned ("Valuation date").
+If the collateral is not sufficient to allow RBC IS to pay such market value to the Company, RBC IS shall indemnify the Company for the difference between the market value of the securities and the value of such collateral on the Valuation date.
+The Company has recourse to the Royal Bank of Canada in the event RBC IS fails to discharge its securities lending obligation.

-At March 31, 2012, the Company has loaned approximately \$43,660,000 (2011 - \$122,740,000) in securities and received approximately \$45,843,000 (2011 - \$128,877,000) in collateral.
-During the year, the Company recognized approximately \$268,000 (2011 - \$230,000) in securities lending income.
+At March 31, 2013, the Company has loaned approximately \$114,392,000 (2012 - \$43,660,000) in securities and received approximately \$120,112,000 (2012 - \$45,843,000) in collateral.
+During the year, the Company recognized approximately \$335,000 (2012 - \$268,000) in securities lending income.
 Securities loaned in the program earn income at market securities lending rates.
-The securities len0ding agreements can be terminated at any time by the borrower, the agent or the Company.
+The securities lending agreements can be terminated at any time by the borrower, the agent or the Company.